Accreditation LogoAristAI Logo

 How the data should be understood

-AI supports review by organizing, summarizing, and comparing information across datasets, but final decisions remain with staff.
+1. The platform supports review by organizing, summarizing, and comparing information across datasets.
+Final decisions remain with staff.

-Not every data source serves the same purpose: some are used for verification, some for market context, some for classification mapping, and some for aggregate analytics.
+2. Not every source serves the same purpose.
+Some are used for verification, some for market context, some for classification mapping, and some for aggregate analytics.

-The platform is designed to bring fragmented sources into one review workspace so users do not need to manually search across disconnected systems.
+3. The platform brings fragmented sources into one workspace so reviewers do not have to search across disconnected systems.

 Value to reviewers and administrators